Roles and responsibilities

 London & Partners Board - Observer

-Justine was Head of Culture for the Mayor of London for more than a decade and has played a central role in the cultural revitalisation of London.
-She was awarded an OBE in 2015 for Services to Culture in London.
+Justine Simons has played a central role in the cultural revitalisation of London, leading the design and evolution of the capital’s culture strategy since the inception of the Greater London Authority.
+In 2015, she was awarded an OBE for Services to Culture in London.

 London & Partners' board meetings